prasannavenkat01/EXPERIMENT--01-ALP-FOR-8086/README.md

-# EXPERIMENT--01-ALP-FOR-8086
+# EXPERIMENT--01 ALP ON FUNDAMENTAL ARITHMETIC AND LOGICAL OPERATIONS USING 8086

-Name :
+## Name : PRASANNA V
-Roll no
+## Roll no : 212223240123
-Date of experiment :
+## Date of experiment :

 ## Aim: To Write and execute ALP on fundamental arithmetic and logical operations
 ## Components required: 8086  emulator